Taranaki Flyer

-The Taranaki Flyer was the name given to a passenger train that was operated by the New Zealand Railways Department between Whanganui and New Plymouth from 1926 to 1965.
+The Taranaki Flyer was the name given to a passenger train that was operated by the New Zealand Railways Department between Whanganui and New Plymouth from 1926 to 1959.

 Introduction

 The primary passenger service on the Marton–New Plymouth Line was the New Plymouth Express between Wellington and New Plymouth.
 It was augmented by three slower mixed trains that ran south from New Plymouth daily.
 In 1926, patronage was sufficiently high to justify replacing one of the mixed trains with a dedicated passenger service between New Plymouth and Whanganui.
 This train came to be known as the Taranaki Flyer.

 Operation

-For most of its life, the Taranaki Flyer was a carriage train hauled by steam locomotives, and when it was introduced, it took approximately 4.5 hours to complete its journey.
+For most of its life, the Taranaki Flyer consisted of a steam locomotive, four passenger carriages and a guards van.
+When introduced, it took approximately 4.5 hours to complete its journey.
+The train's running speed was faster than the express, but being a local service, it stopped at a greater number of stations and hence the total journey times were similar.
+A 1936 newspaper article criticised the line's average running speed of just over 24 miles per hour—no doubt slowed by stops at minor stations such as Corbett Road or Moumahaki.

 On 31 October 1955, the carriage trains were replaced by more economical railcars.
 The railcars were of the Standard and 88 seater types of the RM class.
 During the railcar period, the northbound train was no. 524 and the southbound train was no. 525.